hussaino03/hussaino03/README.md

 ## 🤔 What I am Up To

-- 🔭 I'm currently working on a MERN application
+- 🔭 I'm currently working on a next.js application
 - 🌱 I'm currently learning Machine Learning and its applications
 - 👯 I'm Looking to collaborate with other developers to design meaningful projects